paul-ollis/vim-vpe/docs/api/api.vpe.rst

             .. container:: parameters itemdetails

                 *a*: int
-                    The start index of the range.
+                    The start line number of the range.
                 *b*: int
-                    The end index of the range.
+                    The end line number of the range.
 Note that this line is included in the range; *i.e.* the range is inclusive, unlike Python ranges.

         .. py:method:: retrieve_store(key: Any) -> Struct | None